As part of our speech and language milestone series, we’ve highlighted the speech milestones you can expect to see from your three-year-old:

 5. Social Language

-Promoting social language skills during the pandemic can be more difficult than usual but it is possible!
-Scheduling play dates via FaceTime/Skype or having a picnic outside are great options for any age.
+Promote social language skills by scheduling play dates or going to the park or a community play space.
 Since most 3-year-olds are engaging in associative play, you can find toys that both children have and have them play with the toys at the same time.
 Perhaps each child brings his/her own wooden blocks, Legos or play-dough.
 Remember, associative play means that children play the same game but they do not work together or connect with one another.
 A child may be interested in engaging with another child but still needs a little help.
 You can encourage your child to interact by commenting and asking questions (“Did you see that ___ is playing with the blocks?
 You could ask if he wants to make a tower with you.”)

-If you have any specific questions about your child’s three-year-old milestones (or anything else), please reach out for a free phone consultation with an experienced therapist or complete our “get started” form via the link below!
+If you have any specific questions about your child’s three-year-old milestones (or anything else), please reach out to TherapyWorks.